 After lunch, when the afternoon sun is beating down and the main piazzas are packed with tour groups, it’s the perfect time to duck into some of the quieter, lesser-known museums.

-Head to the Museo Archeologico, Spezieria di Santa Fina, and Galleria d’Arte Moderna e Contemporanea to escape both the crowds and the rising temperatures if you’re visiting during the summer months.
+Head to the Museo Archeologico, Spezieria di Santa Fina, and Galleria d’Arte Moderna e Contemporanea to escape both the crowds and the rising temperatures, if you’re visiting during the summer months.

 Family Tip: I am not always the biggest fan of museums, but they can be a great break for kids who might be getting tired from all the walking and heat.
-The change of pace and indoor environment can be exactly what everyone needs to recharge for the rest of your afternoon!
+The change of pace and indoor environment can be exactly what everyone needs to recharge for the rest of the afternoon!

 Walk A Section Of Via Francigena

 Right outside the walls of San Gimignano, you can find one short section of the famous Via Francigena, an ancient pilgrimage route that stretches all the way from Canterbury, England to Rome, Italy.
-This historic hiking trail covers over 2,000 kilometers and has been traveled by pilgrims for more than a thousand years!

-This is one of the quietest things to do in San Gimignano too.
+It is one of the quietest things to do in San Gimignano too.

 Family Tip: This is a perfect activity if anyone in your group needs to stretch their legs and get some fresh air away from the stone streets and crowds.
 The walking is easy and the views will give everyone a chance to reset before heading back into town.